-This brings me to talk about the experience of the four basic tastes that most of us have learnt growing up, sweet, sour, salty and bitter.
-A dish containing fish, if I may, tastes salty more often than not, but perhaps it is mostly because we add salt to exaggerate its taste by preference.
+This brings me to talk about the experience of the four basic taste that most of us have felt growing up, sweet - sour, salty and bitter.
+A dish containing fish, if I may, tastes salty more often than not, but perhaps it is mostly because we add a little extra bit of that saltiness to exaggerate the flavour.
 But what about that pleasant savoury after-taste that remains coated in our palates and tongues for quite some time that hardly resembles those basic tastes that we know exist?
-Think about it… it could come a little closer to feeling salty, but it’s not really that either, is it?
+Think about it… it could come a little closer to feeling salty, but not really....

 Asian Threaded Prawns